 In time, kingdoms emerged which spanned over more than one of these individual kingdoms thus giving the ruler greater prestige.

 A number of Anglo Saxon kings reigned over more than their kingdom, sometimes they ruled over all of England.
-Some of the most notable of these kings was Alfred The Great, Offa of Mercia and Edwin of Northumbria.
+Some of the most notable kings were Alfred The Great, Offa of Mercia, and Edwin of Northumbria.

 Alfred The Great was the only Anglo Saxon King who was given the epithet of “The Great”.
 He was originally the King of Wessex to which he ascended in 871 at a time when Britain was facing the perennial threat of the Vikings.

-At a time when all other Anglo Saxon kingdoms effectively came under Viking control, Alfred resisted from his position in Wessex and played a decisive role in ultimately defeating the Vikings at many critical battles in the last three decades of the 9th century.
+At a time when all other Anglo Saxon kingdoms effectively came under Viking control, Alfred resisted his position in Wessex and played a decisive role in ultimately defeating the Vikings in many critical battles in the last three decades of the 9th century.

-Although successful in many major battles against the invading Vikings, Alfred played a far more important role by patronising Church, promoting education and literacy among the people of Britain and striving to forge a united Anglo Saxon identity of Britain’s population.
+Although successful in many major battles against the invading Vikings, Alfred played a far more important role by patronizing the Church, promoting education and literacy among the people of Britain, and striving to forge a united Anglo-Saxon identity for Britain’s population.